flatironinstitute/neurosift/doc/development_environment.md

 You can then edit the source code located at `gui/fi-sci/apps/neurosift`, and the application will automatically reload in your browser as you make changes.

+### Testing the view plugins

+Navigate to http://localhost:4200?p=/tests to see a table of tests for many of the view plugins.

 ### Improving or adding visualizations

 In Neurosift, visualizations are structured into plugins.
 Each plugin is specifically designed to visualize a distinct neurodata type.
 This approach mirrors the organization of NWB files, where objects are categorized according to their neurodata types.